innolitics/rdm/rdm/init_files/documents/software_plan.md

     Information in the `soup.yaml` file may duplicate information found in other files (e.g., `requirements.txt` or `package.json`).

-    Sometimes, especially when working on software items with low levels of concern, it can be appropriate to lump a few SOUP packages into a single item within the {{workflow.soup_location}} file.
+    Sometimes, especially when working on software items with level A or B safety classifications, it can be appropriate to lump a few SOUP packages into a single item within the {{workflow.soup_location}} file.

     The `soup.yaml` should contain a sequence of mappings, each containing the keys in parenthesis below.
 Some keys are optional.
 All values must be strings.